tytydraco/yessleep/out/Method_Acting.md

-“Fine then… fade to black,” Andy snarled, clenching his jaw.
+“Fine then…”  Andy snarled, clenching his jaw.
+“Fade to black.”
 He then darted away on all fours.
 Like an animal he reached the side of the clocktower.
 We could still see his eyes as he crouched among the rubble.
 The sound of chewing followed.